pyhys/minimalmodbus/README.txt

 or possibly::

-   pip install -U pyserial
+   sudo pip install -U pyserial
-   pip install -U minimalmodbus
+   sudo pip install -U minimalmodbus

 You can also manually download the compressed source files from http://pypi.python.org/pypi/MinimalModbus/ (see the end of that page).
 In that case you first need to manually install pySerial from http://pypi.python.org/pypi/pyserial.